Chivas and Chivas Regal have a bright and long history in the Whisky business.

 The finish lingers just long enough and has a nice warming sugary note to it.

-The next in line is the Chivas Regal 18 Year Old.
+Next up is the Chivas Regal 18 Year Old.
 This is blend that brings together multiple layers of flavour to create a perfect Whisky harmony.

 The nose opens with thick, chewy toffee coated in rich dark chocolate, with candied orange peel on top.